🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 What transactions aren’t eligible for HighFlyer points?

-Sadly, those days are now over, and the exclusions list reads like any other bank.
+Sadly, those days are now over, and the exclusions list is similar to any other bank.

 Exclusions